acornejo/kilobot-labs/README.md

 Remember to update the message (and compute the CRC) when a robot updates its own gradient value (and outside the message callbacks).

+Also you will need to have exactly one "root" robot.
+For that purpose you should use the calibration section of KiloGUI to set a special unique identifier for a robot (for example `1000`), and modify your code to check `kilo_uid` and set the gradient value to zero if `kilo_uid == 1000`.

 ## LAB7: MOVE TO LIGHT